DiatomStudio/Piccolo/Piccolo_Software/Controllo/README.md

 - Unzip and run the appropriate application for your system.

 ####how to use
-- Load your own svg or select a generative pattern using the buttons on the left.
+- Load your own sag or select a generative pattern using the buttons on the left.
-- Lower your piccolo's drawing impliment to the paper using either the thumbwhere on the side of the Piccolo or the UP_ DOWN_ buttons in Controllo.
+- Lower your piccolo's drawing implement to the paper using either the thumb where on the side of the Piccolo or the UP_ DOWN_ buttons in Controllo.
 - Press the STARRT button or button_1 on your Piccolo to start drawing.